Jerry Zucker

 Jerry Gordon Zucker (born March 11, 1950) is an American film director, producer, and screenwriter.
-With his brother David and Jim Abrahams, he is part the filmmaking trio Zucker, Abrahams and Zucker.
+With his brother David and Jim Abrahams, he is part of the filmmaking trio Zucker, Abrahams and Zucker.

 He is best known for his role in writing and directing comedy spoof films like Airplane!
 (1980) and Top Secret!
 (1984), and for co-creating the television series Police Squad!, which was later adapted into The Naked Gun film series.

 He is also the director of the Academy Award-winning supernatural drama film Ghost (1990), the first box-office topper of the 1990s.

 Early life

 Zucker was born to a Jewish family in Milwaukee, Wisconsin, the son of Charlotte A. (Lefstein) (d.
 2007) and Burton C. Zucker, who was a real estate developer.
 He graduated from Shorewood High School.
 His paternal grandfather was Leonard Zucker who emigrated from Russia to the United States and became a naturalized citizen.